ckim2013/personal_notes/sql.md

 - Each row = single entity in the table.
 Each column houses additional piece of data associated with each instance of the resource.
 Every row in a database has a primary key (`id`) which will be the unique identifier in that table row.

 ## Database Schemas
 - It's a description of the organization of your database into tables and columns.
-Ask yourself, what data does my application need to function?
+What data does my application need to function?
 - We have to first decide on three things:
   - The tables we will have
   - The columns each of those tables will have
   - The data type of each of those columns
-- Schemas are mutable so you do not need to decide all of this immediately.
+- Schemas are mutable so decisions upfront are not set in stone.
 - SQL is statically typed vs Ruby which is dynamically typed (there is no need to specify in method parameters or variables the class (type) of the data stored in it).
 - Most common datatypes in columns:
   - `BOOLEAN`